iGardening Logo Large Transparent Background

 A: Abelia × grandiflora performs best in full sun or partial shade, preferably in a sheltered position with an east, south, or west-facing aspect.

-A: Yes, it is hardy down to -10°C (14°F).
+A: It is hardy down to -10°C (14°F).
 However, in severe winters, some protection may be beneficial.

 Q: How often should I prune?